-In normal use, typically we plumb that compressed air into air lines, through compressed air valves, and ultimately into an air cylinder or air actuator to do the work we want.
+In normal use, typically we plumb that compressed air into airlines, through compressed air valves, and ultimately into an air cylinder or air actuator to do the work we want.
 Air flowing to the air actuator drives action within the cylinder.

 The air actuator, be it a rodded, rodless or rotary actuator, converts the energy stored in the compressed air in the compressed air into linear or rotary movement.
 This is dependent on the type of actuator being driven by the air.
 Air moves from high pressure to low pressure incredibly quickly, some say near the speed of sound.

-Where the end-of-rod tooling is designed to impart blunt force, piercing or cutting type of action for example, then high speed impact on the work piece is desired.
+Where the end-of-rod tooling is designed to impart blunt force, piercing, or cutting type of action for example, then high-speed impact on the workpiece is desired.

-However, many air-using applications for actuators require slowing the piston rod and tooling considerably so as not to damage sensitive tooling or the surface of the work piece.
+However, many air-using applications for actuators require slowing the piston rod and tooling considerably so as not to damage sensitive tooling or the surface of the workpiece.
 Slowing and controlling the speed of the piston rod and tooling of an air cylinder can be accomplished by using flow controls.